-The scope of activities of the National Bureau of Standards is suggested in the following listing of the divisions and sections engaged in technical work.
-In general, each section is engaged in specialized research, development, and engineering in the field indicated by its title.
-A brief description of the activities, and of the resultant reports and publications, appears on the inside of the back cover of this report.
+The scope of activities of the National Bureau of Standards at its headquarters in Washington, D. C., and its major field laboratories in Boulder, Colorado, is suggested in the following listing of the divisions and sections engaged in technical work.
+In general, each section carries out specialized research, development, and engineering in the field indicated by its title.
+A brief description of the activities, and of the resultant reports and publications, appears on the inside back cover of this report.